 The Registrar of Land Agents

-Investigates concerns about a land agent or complaints dealing with matters pertaining to the Land Agents Licensing Act or the Land Agents Licensing Regulations.
+The registrar may investigate complaints that deal with matters pertaining to the Land Agents Licensing Act or the Land Agents Licensing Regulation.

 Land Agents Licensing